Braces of Perfect Matching Width 2: Perfect matching width, tight cuts and matching minors

-Note that, if $T$ is the cubic tree of a perfect matching decomposition of some graph $G$, then $T$ has an even number of leaves as $G$ has an even number of vertices.
+Note that, if $T$ is the cubic tree underlying a perfect matching decomposition of a graph $G$, then $T$ has an even number of leaves as $G$ has an even number of vertices.
 This implies that in $T$ a \nontrivial edge $e$ is odd if and only if the two trees of $T-e$ contain an odd number of leaves of $T$ each.

-We state the following lemma which is a collection of several useful observations on cubic trees with an even number of leaves.
+We make the following useful observations on cubic trees with an even number of leaves.

-\begin{lemma} Let $T$ be a cubic tree with $\Abs{\Leaves{T}}=\ell$ even.
+\begin{observation} Let $T$ be a cubic tree with $\Abs{\Leaves{T}}=\ell$ even.
 Then the following statements are true. \begin{enumerate}

 \item $\Abs{\Fkt{V}{T}}=2\ell-2$,

 \item $\Spine{T}$ has an even number of vertices,

 \item $\Spine{T}$ has an even number of vertices of degree $2$, and